How to clean a mattress – for a hygienic and healthy bedroom

 While cleaning a mattress will no doubt extend its lifespan, all good things must come to an end.

-After 8-10 years, consider investing in a brand-new mattress.
+After eight to 10 years, consider investing in a brand new mattress.
 Body impressions, sagging and lose of firmness indicate that it’s no longer providing the adequate support you need on a daily basis.
 It is also wise to listen to your body.
 No one wants to wake up in pain after a poor sleep experience.

 Sophie has been an interior stylist and journalist for over 20 years and has worked for many of the main interior magazines during that time, both in-house and as a freelancer.
 On the side, as well as being the News Editor for indie magazine, 91, she trained to be a florist in 2019 and launched The Prettiest Posy where she curates beautiful flowers for modern weddings and events.
 For H&G, she writes features about interior design – and is known for having an eye for a beautiful room.

 Drake has a $400,000 bed: we asked why